theainerd/MLInterview/Natural Language Processing.md

 ## What is Stemming and lemmatization?

 The goal of both stemming and lemmatization is to reduce inflectional forms and sometimes derivationally related forms of a word to a common base form.</br>
-temming usually refers to a crude heuristic process that chops off the ends of words in the hope of achieving this goal correctly most of the time, and often includes the removal of derivational affixes.
+Stemming usually refers to a crude heuristic process that chops off the ends of words in the hope of achieving this goal correctly most of the time, and often includes the removal of derivational affixes.
 Different types of stemmers in NLTK are PorterStemmer, LancasterStemmer, SnowballStemmer.</br>
 Lemmatization usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma.

 Note : It uses a knowledgebase called WordNet.
 Because of knowledge, lemmatization can even convert words which are different and cant be solved by stemmers, for example converting “came” to “come”.